-The Residential Treatment Homes are licensed adult residential facilities that provide the highest level of care offered in the BrightQuest Program.
-The residential program offers staff support and availability 24 hours per day, its own intensive programming tailored to resident need, independent life skills training, medication support, and social skills development.
-The residential program has been designed for clients who need a higher level of care and supervision while they focus on stabilization, symptom education and management, skill building and independent life skill development.
+Our Intensive Residential Homes are licensed adult residential facilities that provide the highest level of care offered in the BrightQuest Program.
+The Intensive Residential program offers staff support and availability 24 hours per day, its own intensive programming tailored to resident need, independent life skills training, medication support, and social skills development.
+The Intensive Residential program has been designed for clients who need a higher level of care and supervision while they focus on stabilization, symptom education and management, skill building and independent life skill development.

 Admission and Transition

 Admission to the Intensive Residential program is intended to be temporary and reserved for individuals who have been referred by the clinical team.
 Our short-term goal is to prepare your loved-one for transition into BrightQuest’s semi-independent living program.
 Additionally, at times during a patient’s process of treatment short-term stabilization is necessary.
 The residential program also provides short-term residency following a client’s discharge from the hospital or need for more intensive support.

 Once a resident has demonstration proficiency in time management, self-monitoring, and activities of daily living, the BrightQuest treatment team create a transition plan tailored to each resident’s individual progress and needs.
 A typical transition plan spans between 2-4 weeks with the resident spending their time between a residential home and a semi-independent living home.
 Requirements such as preparing meals, socializing, and overnight visits increase in frequency over a designated time span.
 Transition plans can also be shorter or longer based on the team’s recommendations.

 Each day in Intensive Residential has programming to encompass goals of teaching our residents structure, organization, and consistency, all while balancing relaxation and self-care time.